 The faint constellation Ophiuchus the Serpent Bearer appears in the southern sky at mid-to-late evening at this time of year.
 It descends into the southwest sky as evening deepens into late night.
 Ophiuchus is sometimes called the 13th or forgotten constellation of the Zodiac.
 The sun passes in front of Ophiuchus from about November 29 to December 17.
 And yet no one ever says they’re born when the sun is in Ophiuchus.
 That’s because Ophiuchus is a constellation – not a sign – of the Zodiac.

 Look for Ophiuchus above the bright ruddy star Antares, the brightest in the constellation Scorpius the Scorpion.
-Ophiuchus’ brightest star – called Rasalhague – highlights the head of Ophiuchus and is nowhere as bright as Antares, the star that depicts the Scorpion’s beating heart.
+(Incidentally, in 2015, you’ll also see the golden planet Saturn in the vicinity of Antares.)
+Ophiuchus’ brightest star – called Rasalhague – highlights the head of Ophiuchus and is nowhere as bright as Antares or Saturn.
 Ophiuchus will continue to be visible in the south to southwest sky (above Antares) on August and September evenings.

 Sky chart of the constellation Ophiuchus

 On sky maps, Ophiuchus the Serpent Bearer is depicted as holding Serpens the Serpent, which is considered a separate constellation.
 According to ancient Greek star lore, Ophiuchus is Asclepius, the physician who concocted a healing potion from the Serpent’s venom, mixing it with the Gorgon’s blood and an unknown herb.
 This potion gave humans access to immortality, until the god of the underworld appealed to Zeus to reconsider the ramifications of the death of death.